 But he doubled down in an interview with The Express that same month: "I keep saying I'll never get married again or have children but people just don't want to believe me."

 Score one for the doubters—and international human rights attorney Amal Clooney (née Alamuddin).
-The decorated Oxford grad, 42, reversed the two-time Oscar winner's views on matrimony in just six months of dating.
-Now, six years after their splashy Venice vows, they're enjoying a blissful marriage that has produced 3-year-old twins Ella and Alexander, the actor, 59, can't believe he ever saw it any other way.
+The decorated Oxford grad, 43, reversed the two-time Oscar winner's views on matrimony in just six months of dating.
+Now, nearly seven years after their splashy Venice vows, they're enjoying a blissful marriage that has produced 3-year-old twins Ella and Alexander, the actor, turning 60 May 6, can't believe he ever saw it any other way.

 It hasn't even been a decade since Clooney was a dedicated bachelor, battling bouts of insomnia and loneliness in the six-bedroom Studio City, Calif., home he shared with cocker spaniel Einstein.
 But, he told The Hollywood Reporter in September 2017, "That seems like a lifetime ago.
 Now my house is filled with the warm sounds of babies crying.
 You should see when my friends show up and see me change a diaper, the laughter that comes from them.
 I go, 'I know, I know.'
 I've given them so much s--t for so many years, I deserve every bit of it."

 He'll take the trade-off.
 Building this life with Amal "changes you in every way that every person who's fallen madly in love changes.
 Suddenly, the other person's life becomes more important than your own," he told The Hollywood Reporter.
 "I'm sorry I was 50-something when it happened, but only because I could have spent even more time with her."

 To hear his dad Nick Clooney tell it, the shift was almost instantaneous.
 The journalist and his wife Nina Warren were at George's palatial 18th century villa on Italy's Lake Como in July 2013 when a pal called and asked if they could bring a plus one with them to dinner.